gertsonderby/mousetrap-domain/README.md

 Mousetrap.setDomain('second_domain');
 ```

-Mousetrap will, then, keep track of the domain you've set it to, and will only activate the events that are bound to that domain, or events that are global.
+Mousetrap will, then, keep track of the domain you've set it to and will only activate the events that are bound to that domain, or events that are global.
+This is useful for a one-page application that needs to switch between key combo sets, applications with complex markup that may need key handling in a set of elements not accomodated by the built-in element handling of Mousetrap, or any other situation where you have a situations that call for distinct sets of key handlers.
+Support for normal, global `bind()` is retained, although you should avoid using `bind()` and `bindDomain()` with the same key combination.

 ## API